 \section{application: a variational problem}

 In this section and as we discussed in the introduction, we present an application of the trace theorem that study the problem of minimizing an energy functional defined over a convex and closed subset of $ \mathfrak{{\mathring W}}^{s, p}(\Omega)$.
 The main objective of this section is proving Theorem \ref{obstacle}.
-The proof is based on the direct method of calculus of variation \cite[Theorem 1.2]{DCoV}.
-As a closed subset of a reflexive space $\mathfrak{{\mathring W}}^{s, p}(\Omega) $ is also reflexive Banach space.
-As a consequence, energy functionals on $\mathfrak{{\mathring W}}^{s, p}(\Omega) $ will attain their minimum in a weakly closed subset provided they are coercive and (sequentially) weakly lower semi-continuous on such a subset with respect to $ \mathfrak{{\mathring W}}^{s, p}(\Omega) $.
+The proof is based on the direct method of calculus of variation \cite[Theorem 1.2]{DCoV}. {From the fact that $\mathfrak{W}^{s, p}(\Omega)$ is a reflexive Banach space, as mentioned in Section \ref{Prelim}, we know that $\mathfrak{{\mathring W}}^{s, p}(\Omega) \subset \mathfrak{W}^{s, p}(\Omega) $ is also a reflexive Banach space.} As a consequence, energy functionals on $\mathfrak{{\mathring W}}^{s, p}(\Omega) $ will attain their minimum in a weakly closed subset provided they are coercive and (sequentially) weakly lower semi-continuous on such a subset with respect to $ \mathfrak{{\mathring W}}^{s, p}(\Omega) $.